-3 Inglehart and Norris (2017) discuss how economic insecurity has interacted with cultural changes in America.
-Pereira et al. (2010) discuss the role of perceived economic threats in perpetuating opposition to migration.
+&lt;sup>3 Inglehart and Norris (2017) discuss how economic insecurity has interacted with cultural changes in America over recent decades.
+On the role of perceived economic threats from migrants in perpetuating prejudice and opposition to migration see Pereira et al. (2010).